Planning on taking both the Split and Dubrovnik tours? AWESOME.

 Croatia Airlines is now offering flights between Split and Dubrovnik.
 Service is offered only on weekends during winter and daily during summer.

-This is a new service for 2018.
 If you plan on flying, be sure to book well in advance (e.g. months).
-As of January 2018, many summer flights have already sold out.

 Check availability by clicking here.

-If you need further guidance on travel options or want to ask questions about our tours, please contact us.
+If you need further guidance on travel options, want to ask questions about our tours or are interested in a private transfer, please contact us.